 This robot vacuum is good for both hard floors and low-pile carpets, which means it should handle both your kitchen and your living room, provided, of course, that you’re still not stuck in the 1970s with old shag.
 It also has the capability of memorizing cleaning routes and basically use its robot brain to get the job done easily and efficiently.

-This little guy is listed as a number one best seller by Amazon, which makes sense given that it’s only $89.99.
+This little guy is listed as a number one best seller by Amazon, which makes sense given its price.
 It manages to do the job on both hard floors and on clean carpets and at only 2.9” tall is small enough to get in and out of cramped spaces.
-Also, did I mention it’s only $89.99?

 Roomba was one of the OG robot vacuums so its name is almost synonymous with the product.
 Unfortunately, that also means that most Roombas are probably more expensive than you want.
-This is probably your best bet if you’re looking for a Roomba, but also want to keep it under $300.
+This is probably your best bet if you’re looking for a Roomba, but also want to keep the price down.
 Just barely under, but it still counts.
 Automatic sensors and a three-stage cleaning system mean that it works – and works well – independently, and when you do need to holler at it, you can just use Alexa since it’s now compatible.

 Shark is a trusted name in vacuum cleaners and this is their robot version.
 Sensors allow for smart navigation and it’s good at picking up both short and long hair for any pet owners or hippie owners.
 It’s also controllable via remote so you can just set it going with a push of a button from your couch.